OpenPecha/Text-Duplicates-Finder/README.md

 ## Description

 - normalise all the punctuations of the pedurma pechas, with using tengyur from BDRC
+- Searches for a target sequence in corpus

 <!-- This section provides a high-level overview for the repo -->